arendst/Tasmota/README.md

 ## Requirements ##

 This MOD requires the KNX Library [envy/esp-knx-ip](https://github.com/envy/esp-knx-ip).
 Please, use the [async-udp](https://github.com/envy/esp-knx-ip/tree/async-udp) branch.
-Also, it is needed to change on the _esp-knx-ip.h_ file the following:
+Also, it is needed to change the following parameters in the _esp-knx-ip.h_ file:
 ```
 #define ALLOW_MULTIPLE_CALLBACKS_PER_ADDRESS   1

 //#define ESP_KNX_DEBUG                       <-- comment this line
 ```
-The ESP KNX IP library (async-udp branch) also requires the [ESPAsyncUDP](https://github.com/me-no-dev/ESPAsyncUDP) library.
+The ESP KNX IP library (async-udp branch) requires the [ESPAsyncUDP](https://github.com/me-no-dev/ESPAsyncUDP) library.
 Please, use ESPAsyncUDP library patched with the [PR #21](https://github.com/me-no-dev/ESPAsyncUDP/pull/21)

 A copy of both libraries with the modifications needed are available at:
 * https://github.com/ascillato/Sonoff-Tasmota_KNX/tree/development/lib/esp-knx-ip